makoshark/redirect-tools/docs/homepage.rst

 __ https://en.wikipedia.org/wiki/Seattle,_Washington
 __ https://en.wikipedia.org/wiki/Seattle

-In wikis, **redirects** are special pages in that silently take readers from the page they are visiting to another page in in the wiki.
+In wikis, **redirects** are special pages in that silently take readers from the page they are visiting to another page in the wiki.
 In the `English Wikipedia`__, redirects make up more than half of all article pages.

-Different data sources of handle redirects differently.
+Different Wikipedia data sources handle redirects differently.
 For example, `the MediaWiki API`__ will automatically "follow" redirects but the `XML database dumps`__ treat redirects like normal articles.
-In both cases, redirects are often invisible to reseachers.
+In both cases, redirects are often invisible to researchers.

 __ https://www.mediawiki.org/wiki/API:Main_page
 __ https://meta.wikimedia.org/wiki/Data_dumps

-Because redirects constitute a majority of all pages and see a large portion of all traffic, Wikipedia reseachers need to take redirects into account or their findings may be incomplete or incorrect.
-For example, the histogram on this page shows the distribution fo edits across pages in Wikipedia for every page, and for non-redirects only.
+Because redirects constitute a majority of all pages and see a large portion of all traffic, Wikipedia researchers need to take redirects into account or their findings may be incomplete or incorrect.
+For example, the histogram on this page shows the distribution of edits across pages in Wikipedia for every page, and for non-redirects only.
 Because redirects are almost never edited, the distributions are very different.
 Similarly, because redirects are viewed but almost never edited, any study of views over articles should also take redirects into account.

 .. figure:: edits_over_pages.png
    :align: right